axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 *Guidelines*

 * Use concept, task, reference, and troubleshooting topics in a combined page.
-  Do not combine with get started or tutorials—those are distinct types not suitable for combination.
+  Do not combine with quickstart or tutorials—those are distinct types not suitable for combination.
 * Separate different content types with section headings, and abide by title guidelines for each content type.